Somnath Lahiri: Early life

 Somnath Lahiri became attracted to Marxism under the guidance of Bengali revolutionary Bhupendranath Datta in 1930.
 Initially, he worked in East Bengal Railway workers' union and played an important role with Dr. Ronen Sen and Abdul Halim in building the Communist party's Calcutta Committee.

 Early political life

 Lahiri joined the Communist party in 1931, and started working in rail and tram workers Union in Kolkata.
-In 1933, he organized the first labour association of Tata Iron & Steel in Jamshedpur.
+In 1933, he organised the first labour association of Tata Iron & Steel in Jamshedpur.

 He was also elected as an interim general secretary of the CPI in 1935 following the arrest of S. S. Mirajkar.
 However, Lahiri himself was arrested a few months later and was replaced by P. C. Joshi.

 According to the party's resolution of 1938, he became attached with Muzaffar Ahmed and Bankim Mukherjee and joined the Left consolidation committee.
 He also led the historical Sweeper strike of Kolkata Municipal Corporation in 1944.

 Lahiri moved base to Bengal and started working in the state.
 He was elected CPI councillor of the Calcutta Municipal Corporation along with Muhammad Ismail from the Labour Constituency in 1944.